“If I was writing a movie, that’s the way I would want to end it.”

 Three days later, the 32-year-old first baseman announced his retirement in a press conference in El Paso, Texas.

-His walk-off blast in the bottom of the ninth inning against Sacramento tied the bow on an 11-year career full of laughs, home runs and his signature “arm explosions” with 13 different professional baseball clubs.
+His walk-off blast in the bottom of the ninth inning against the Sacramento River Cats tied the bow on an 11-year career full of laughs, home runs and his signature “arm explosions” with 13 different professional baseball clubs.

 Decker’s trip around the bases was a memorable one.
 Jubilant teammates and coaches eagerly awaited the celebration at home plate as 6,612 fans screamed in delight at Greater Nevada Field.
 A dramatic conclusion to his baseball script, one reminiscent of the movie “Bull Durham,” in which career minor leaguer Crash Davis (Kevin Costner) hits a historic home run and promptly retires.